AutodeskGames/stingray-docs/source/stingray_help/getting_started/set_up_project/template_projects.md

 ## VR Template projects

 Stingray includes the following templates for rendering in VR devices.
-(See also: ~{ VR in Stingray }~.)
+(See also: ~{ Get started in VR }~.)

 <dl>
 <dt>VR Oculus Touch</dt>